smartspeak/chatbot-react/README.md

-# Getting Started with Fawkes React Demo
+# Getting Started with React Demo

 This is an example of how to embed the smartspeak chatbot into a react app.